RayCarrot/RayCarrot.RCP.Metro/README.md

 ## Localization
 Starting with version 4.1.0 the Rayman Control Panel will support localization.

-As of now the following strings are not localizaed:
+As of now the following strings are not localized:
 - Version history
 - App news (from server manifest)
 - Exception messages (from Carrot Framework)